circleci/circleci-docs/jekyll/_docs/ios-builds-on-os-x.md

 You can also use the `sudo` command if necessary to perform customizations outside of Homebrew.

-### Using custom versions of Cocoapods and other Ruby gems
+### Using custom versions of CocoaPods and other Ruby gems

-To make sure the version of Cocoapods that you use locally is also used in your CircleCI builds, we suggest creating a Gemfile in your iOS project and adding the Cocoapods version to it:
+To make sure the version of CocoaPods that you use locally is also used in your CircleCI builds, we suggest creating a Gemfile in your iOS project and adding the CocoaPods version to it:

 ```
 source 'https://rubygems.org'